Lucevar/mw-immersion-mods/catalogues/settlement-quests.md

 # Gnisis
 #### Hentus Needs Pants
 * [**Hentus Needs Pants Overhaul**](https://www.nexusmods.com/morrowind/mods/47369) by Gavrilo93
+You can now offer Hentus a set of pants identical to his, and he'll accept them.
+If you're in the Legion, you can demand the pants back on the basis of your legal authority.
 # Hla Oad
 #### Rabinna's Inner Beauty